Do Pitbull Puppies Change Color?

 Is Chocolate Pitbull Rare?

-Yes, the Liver, also referred to like chocolate, is considered one of the most unique and rarest colors for Pitbull coat.
-It is one of the most tricky colors falling between grey and brown.
+Yes, Liver, also called chocolate, is considered one of the most unique and rarest colors for a pitbull coat.
+It is also one of the most tricky colors, falling between grey and brown.
 The Chocolate coat is caused by the dilution of eumelanin or the black pigment.

-The Chocolate Pitbull does not usually display just one color, but three.
+The chocolate pitbull usually displays three colors.
 This is because Tri-color Pitbulls inherit their coat colors from their parents.
-According to Animal Genetics, tri-color patterns are usually attributed to the Tan Point gene and the base color gene, which can either be blue, black, or lilac.
+According to Animal Genetics, tri-color patterns are generally attributed to the Tan Point gene and the base color gene, blue, black, or lilac.

-Understanding a Pitbull’s genetic pool is the beginning of color breeding.
-The color of a Pitbull’s coat is generally at the mercy of its genes.
-Genes can determine the dog’s appearance, which means they control the pigments produced, as well as where these pigments are produced.
+Understanding a pitbull’s genetic pool is the beginning of color breeding.
+The color of a pitbull’s coat is generally at the mercy of its genes.
+Genes can determine the dog’s appearance, which means they control the pigments produced and where these pigments are produced.

-Dog breeders have identified several mutations responsible for the color patterns of coats that we see in Pitbulls.
+Dog breeders have identified several mutations responsible for the color patterns of coats in Pitbulls.
 These are:

 2. Piebald spotting factor.
 This creates areas with white color, which could vary in size and location.
 This gene is incompletely dominant and is influenced by modifying genes.